What is a Property?

-Custom properties allow you to enrich your autocaptured data with data from Heap’s APIs and from Snapshots.
+Custom properties allow you to enrich your autocaptured data with data from Heap’s APIs and snapshots.
 For example, you can use the

 addUserProperties API to assign custom properties to any of your users from your servers, such as account-level information from your database, or demographic info.
 See our API docs for information on how to set up custom properties.

-When you define an event in the Event Visualizer, if data attributes are present on the event, Heap will provide Property Suggestions associated with the event that you can choose to add to your event definition.
+When you label an event, if data attributes are present on the event, Heap will provide property suggestions associated with the event that you can choose to add to your event.

-Once the event has been created, the newly defined property will also be available via Definitions > Properties.
+Once the event has been created, the newly created property will also be available via Data > Properties.

 For any property, you can include an annotation of the property to provide your team members with more context on what it is.
-This is particularly useful for properties like revenue that might have complex definitions or custom properties added via Snapshots, like the example below.
+This is particularly useful for properties like revenue that might have complex data types or custom properties added via snapshots, like the example below.